HALLE, Germany – Roger Federer will face wild card Tommy Haas of Germany in a bid to win the Gerry Weber Open for a record sixth time on Sunday.

 After winning the first set on a tiebreaker, Haas got the decisive break in the 11th game of the second set to lead 6-5 before wrapping up the match.

-"I said it all week that Tommy's playing fantastic tennis," said Kohlschreiber, who knocked out Rafael Nadal on Friday.
+"I said it all week that Tommy's playing fantastic tennis," Kohlschreiber said.

 Earlier, the second-seeded Federer broke Youzhny twice to wrap up the first set in just 21 minutes.
 The Swiss was in such control that one fan implored him to slow down.